White spirit: Portable lanterns and stoves

+Other

+White spirit is a contact herbicide, such as used by the Pachaug State Forest circa 1970.
+Mineral spirits helped control weeds in conifer seedbeds, but were not effective on all kinds, had no residual effect, required repeated applications dangerous to seedlings, and extensive hand-weeding was still needed.

 Toxicity

 White spirit is mainly classed as an irritant.
 It has a fairly low acute toxicity by inhalation of the vapour, dermal (touching the skin) and oral (ingestion) routes.
 However, acute exposure can lead to central nervous system depression resulting in lack of coordination and slowed reactions.
 Exposure to very high concentrations in enclosed spaces can lead to general narcotic effects (drowsiness, dizziness, nausea, etc.) and can eventually lead to unconsciousness.
 Oral ingestion presents a high aspiration hazard.
 Prolonged or repeated skin exposure over a long period of time can result in severe irritant dermatitis, also called contact dermatitis.

 Continuous exposure to an average white spirit concentration of 240 mg/m3 (40 ppm) for more than 13 years can lead to chronic central nervous system effects.
 Similar long-term studies have been made in which some of the observed effects included memory impairment, poor concentration, increased irritability etc. White spirit is implicated in the development of chronic toxic encephalopathy (CTE) among house painters.
 In severe cases CTE may lead to disability and personality changes.
 These effects in painters were first studied in the 1970s in the Nordic countries.

 Owing to the volatility and low bioavailability of its constituents, white spirit, although it is moderately toxic to aquatic organisms, is unlikely to present significant hazards to the environment.
 It should not however, be purposely poured down the sink or freshwater drain.

 People can be exposed to Stoddard solvent in the workplace by breathing it in, swallowing it, skin contact, and eye contact.
-The Occupational Safety and Health Administration (OSHA) has set the legal limit (Permissible exposure limit) for Stoddard solvent exposure in the workplace as 500 ppm (2900 mg/m3) over an 8-hour workday.
-The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 350 mg/m3 over an 8-hour workday and 1800 mg/m3 over 15 minutes.
+The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for Stoddard solvent exposure in the workplace as 500 ppm (2900 mg/m3) over an 8-hour workday.
+The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 350 mg/m3 over an 8-hour workday and 1800 mg/m3 over 15 minutes.
 At levels of 20,000 mg/m3, Stoddard solvent is immediately dangerous to life and health.